All about the history of The Cave of Dragonflies.

 August 17th 2009: I put up the first of my Pokémon movie reviews, a series of reviews aiming to critically analyze the Pokémon movies in depth.

 February 24th 2011: I took my first steps into analyzing the assembly code of the Pokémon games by completing a_magical_me's analysis of the R/B/Y capture algorithm.
-Nobody else seems to have really noticed I made that, probably because nobody cares about R/B/Y anymore, but I am ridiculously proud of it, not least because it was completely new information that could not be found anywhere else on the Internet to my knowledge.
+At the time this was completely new information, not found anywhere else on the Internet to my knowledge.
 Much later, in 2014, the article was posted to Hacker News and picked up by Hacker Monthly.